Del Boy: Personality

 Del Boy is a happy-go-lucky, cheeky character.
 While not always successful, his general optimism and confidence often persuade people to believe in him.
 Despite his general positive demeanour, the episode Diamonds Are For Heather reveals that Del Boy has suffered from feelings of loneliness over his lack of a family beyond Grandad and Rodney on at least one occasion.
 In the episode Del mentions visiting a friend's Christening party and seeing his friend's family had come to join in the celebration, at which point Del felt so upset that he left early.

+His favourite song is "Old Shep", and his favourite band is the Who.
+He likes the superhero Batman.
+In "The Long Legs of the Law" he implies that he supports Chelsea.
+In "A Slow Bus to Chingford" Rodney tells his date Janice that Del "used to be cultural advisor to the Chelsea Shed", a reference to the Shed End at Stamford Bridge where the most fanatical Chelsea fans would stand.
+In other episodes, a Crystal Palace F.C. scarf is seen hanging from the hallway.
+He cannot swim– the certificate in his possession is not his– nor fly a hang glider.

 From the sixth series on, he adopts some of the mannerisms of a stereotypical yuppie of the late 1980s, pretending to be much more wealthy than he really is, as he tries to associate with the upper classes despite being obviously underclass.

 Del Boy is a compulsive liar, particularly to women, customers, policemen and even his family and doctors.
 He sometimes lies when it is against his best interests, such as when he claims to be a health freak while suffering from severe stomach pains, leading to his spending several days under observation in hospital rather than receiving an immediate diagnosis.
-In "The Long Legs of the Law" he implies that he supports Chelsea.

 It is revealed in "Sickness and Wealth" that he is frightened of doctors, which causes him to resist Albert and Rodney's advice for him to see one, until a medium tricks him into believing his late mother wants him to visit the doctor about his stomach.
 His fear of doctors goes so far that in the same episode Rodney mentions to Cassandra that Del was once stabbed outside a nightclub by a former fiancée, and rather than seek medical attention he treated the stab wound himself with the help of a bottle of TCP.